 South to the border with Armenia and on through the intriguing Lesser Caucasus to the blue waters of the Sevan Lake, the largest body of freshwater in the region, known as the “Jewel of Armenia” for its raw natural beauty, having spectacular views of the mountains beyond its shores.
 Wild camping with campfire and sleeping under the billions of stars make this night unforgettable.

 Up into the mountains of Southern Armenia that rise around, heading south and climbing up, you make your way to Nagorno Karabakh, passing the small town of Vank, a simply breathtaking stop on this amazing journey.
 We won’t forget to visit the 1000 year old Dadivank monastery en route and the stunning Gandzashar monastery ruling the view above Vank, before we arrive in Stepanakert.

-We experience the ever changing land of Nagorno Karabakh, heading to the no man’s land where life slowly returns after the long war.
-Driving through abandoned and ruined cities and massive fields we reach the Iranian border.
-Entering back to Armenia we do our last bit of winding up and down to finish up in Kapan, the capital of Syunik Province.
+We experience the ever changing land of Nagorno Karabakh, leaving Stepanakert in direction of Kapan.
+Entering back to Armenia and after passing the old town of Goris with its historical and natural sights, we do our last bit of winding up and down to finish up in Kapan, the capital of Syunik Province.

 Complete your Caucasus adventure by riding into Yerevan.
 A veritable feast of culture, cuisine and chilled atmosphere, this is the perfect finish to your Caucasian Challenge and the very best place to hold our traditional closing ceremonies and one of our world-famous after-event drinks parties.